Sunday, August 30, 2020

 A must-visit!

-A great weekend getaway for the family, partners, or even solo travelers.
-A romantic destination that captivates the soul of just anyone.
+It's a great weekend getaway for the family, partners, or even solo travelers.
+It's a romantic destination that captivates the soul of anyone.

 The "Palace in the Sky" is not just an abandoned ruin.
-It shows timeless elegance and a natural charm.
-It shows our glorious past and brings beautiful memories to last.
+It possesses timeless elegance and natural charm.
+It represents our glorious past and creates beautiful memories to last.

 © 2020 Del Cusay